 If that’s the case, that may also translate to a higher price point.
 And if you get a European model, you may need to buy a plug adapter as well.

-How to Protect Yourself and Those Around You From the Damaging Effects of Lawnmower Noise
+How to Protect Yourself and Others From Lawnmower Noise

 As I have mentioned, trying to muffle the sound of a lawnmower at the source could be more trouble than it’s worth.
 However, there are some steps you can take to protect yourself and those around you from the insufferable noise levels.
 First things first — let’s make sure your hearing is safe!